furkansipahioglu/react-native1/README.md

 #### Note:

- File name was AwesomeProject not Restaurant-Project so you can change it if you want to run
+ File name was AwesomeProject not Restaurant-Project so you can change it if you want to run.
+ Assets will be organized